abitdodgy/words_counted/README.md

 Thanks to Dave Yarwood for helping me improve my code.
 Some of my code is based on his recommendations.
 You can find the original program implementation, as well as Dave's code review, on [Code Review][1].

-Thanks to [Wayne Conrad][2] for providing [an excellent code review][3], and improving the filter feature well beyond what I can come up with.
+Thanks to [Wayne Conrad][2] for providing [an excellent code review][3], and improving the filter feature to well beyond what I can come up with.

 ## Contributing